 Keep it Simple

 We’ve all seen those incredible videos done by true artists.
 They’re inspiring and engaging.
 You could just sit there and watch them all day.
 Hey, those are the videos you want to make!
 This is where we stumble because most of us don’t have those skills and it will take time to build them.
 What do we do?
-We make videos anyway, with bad graphics, cheesy music, and it looks almost like a parody of the video we wanted to make.
+We make videos anyway, with bad graphics, and cheesy music, and it looks almost like a parody of the video we wanted to make.

 You could also consider putting some money into your videos.
 Maybe you hire a professional videographer or pay for a service to add subtitles to your video.
 Whatever you do, keep the video simple and to the point.
 If you want to add extras, find an expert to help you.
-Remember, good video is good regardless of the added polish.
+Remember, a good video is good regardless of the added polish.

 Just Be Yourself